isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2010-03-02-parliamentary-reply-by-dpm-wong-kan-seng-on-2-mar-2010.md

 ---
 layout: post
-title:  "Parliamentary reply by DPM Wong Kan Seng on enhance the pro-family incentives"
+title: 'Parliamentary reply by DPM Wong Kan Seng on enhance the pro-family incentives'
-date:   2010-03-02
+date: 2010-03-02T00:00:00.000Z
-permalink: "/media-centre/parliamentary-replies/parliamentary-reply-by-dpm-wong-kan-seng-on-2-mar-2010"
+permalink: /media-centre/parliamentary-replies/parliamentary-reply-by-dpm-wong-kan-seng-on-2-mar-2010

 ---

 **Assoc Prof Paulin Tay Straughan:**
 To ask the Prime Minister in light of the lower number of births recorded in 2009, whether the Government has plans to further enhance the pro-family incentives.